danielvm-git/binance-trading-robot/README.md

 #### Enable project billing and Cloud APIs
+* Go to Google Cloud Console Dashboard, select you project, click on billing and select the billing account that you will use on the project

 you can find it searching for the API name on https://console.cloud.google.com/
 * Enable Cloud Run API
 * Enable Cloud Build API